Pinecone Bird Feeders

-2. Tie a length wire or twine around the perimeter of the top third of the pinecone and secure firmly.
+2. Tie a length of wire or twine around the perimeter of the top third of the pinecone and secure firmly.
 Close the loop at the top by tying a knot or twisting securely, so that the pinecone feeder won’t fall out of the tree when birds are sitting on it.

 3. Using a spoon, spread/smoosh/smear peanut butter into the crevices of the pinecone.
-You don’t need a whole lot of peanut butter; just enough glopped around it will allow the birdseed to stick.
+You don’t need a whole lot of peanut butter; just enough glopped around so it will allow the birdseed to stick.

 4. Pour birdseed into container.
 Place the peanut butter-covered pinecone in the seed and toss the seed over top and all around.
 Really get in there and pack the seeds into the crevices and stick it to the outsides.
 The finished product will look like a little seed ball.